worldline/angular-training/docs/src/directives/README.md

 The `NgModel` directive is not part of the default imports of an `NgModule`.
 You have to add it yourself: add `FormsModule` to the `AppModule`'s imports list.
 :::

-**Exercise: use NgModel on input, select, radio and checkbox tags**
+**Exercise: use [(ngModel)] on input, select, radio and checkbox tags**
 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-ngmodel-training?ctl=1&embed=1&file=src/app/app.component.html&hideNavigation=1"></iframe>

 ## NgIf directive
 You can add or remove an element by applying an `NgIf` directive to a host element.
 When `NgIf` is false, Angular removes an element and its descendants from the DOM.
-Angular then disposes of their components, which frees up memory and resources.
-If you only want to hide the element you can use `[hidden]` which only adds/removes the `display:none` CSS property on the element. `NgIf` is helpful in providing a way to guard against null values.
+Angular then disposes of their class instances if there are any, which frees up memory and resources.
+If you only want to hide the element you can use `[hidden]` which only adds/removes the `display:none` CSS property on the element. `NgIf` is helpful in providing a way to guard against null or undefined values.
 ```html
 <!--Will only show Hello, ... if currentCustomer is not null or undefined-->
 <div *ngIf="currentCustomer">Hello, {{currentCustomer.name}}</div>